 Nuclear medicine and radiology are the whole of medical techniques that involve radiation or radioactivity to diagnose, treat and prevent disease.
 While radiology have been used for close to a century, “nuclear medicine” began approximately 50 years ago.
 Today, about one-third of all procedures used in modern hospitals involve radiation or radioactivity.
-An estimated 10 to 12 million nuclear medicine diagnostic and therapeutic procedures are performed each year in the U.S. alone.
 These procedures are among the best and most effective life-saving tools available, they are safe and painless and don’t require anesthesia, and they are helpful to a broad span of medical specialties, from pediatrics to cardiology to psychiatry.

 While both nuclear medicine and radiology are used as a diagnostic procedure (to determine a patient’s health, monitor the course of an illness or follow the progress of the treatment) and as a therapeutic procedure (to treat illnesses), they are different in that in nuclear medicine radioisotopes are introduced into the body internally, whereas in radiology X-rays penetrate the body from outside the body.

 DID YOU KNOW?